 Try to remember, pay rises aren’t about being ‘fair’–they are a business decision like any other business decision.
 You will only be given a raise because you can prove the value you bring to the company, so professing how you’re deeply in debt is completely irrelevant.
 Sell your boss on your stellar performance.
 When you truly believe you’re worth it, it’ll be much easier to convince your boss you are too.

 6. Just do it!

 Once you’ve done all the necessary research and prepared your pitch, it’s time to put aside any anxiety and take the plunge.
 What’s the worst thing that can happen?
 They can say no?
-Well in that case, it won’t hurt to go in with some other ideas on how they can reward you should they not have the budget to increase your salary, like a better work-life-balance or study leave.
+Well, in that case, it won’t hurt to go in with some other ideas on how they can reward you should they not have the budget to increase your salary, as a better work-life balance or study leave.